Room divider ideas

 6. Use different wallpaper or paint

-If you're up for a little DIY effort, why not try panting or wallpapering a part of your room in a coordinating colour or pattern.
+If you're up for a little DIY effort, why not try painting or wallpapering a part of your room in a coordinating colour or pattern.
 It will instantly section off that space, and make it feel more like its own room.

 How to use your space